USER CENTRED DESIGN

-To facilitate more focused customer involvement, we conceived Agile in Buildings, a briefing stage methodology to allow everyone in the customer's business to participate in the big thinking about what they want (and what they don't want) from their new workplaces; then contribute to the creation of the concept designs; enabling the deeper combination of customer experience and creative architecture to author buildings with exceptional business or organisational performance in use.
+To facilitate more focused customer involvement, we conceived Agile in Buildings, a briefing stage scrum methodology to all stakeholders in the customer's business to participate in the big thinking about what they want (and what they don't want) from their new workplaces; then contribute to the creation of the concept designs; enabling the deeper combination of customer experience and creative architecture to author buildings with exceptional business or organisational performance in use.